777aker/snek3/Scalability_Notes/TODO/Ideas.md

 - journey to incrementalia - pure chaos, idea is big army vs other big army
 - Card wars
 - Mini settlers - simple town builder / factorio kind of
+- Some sort of driving game like oregon trail the og